Who are the Institutional Holders in MacroGenics Inc. (MGNX)?

 MacroGenics Inc. (MGNX): Who are the competitors?

-The company’s main competitors (and peers) include Eli Lilly and Company (LLY) that is trading 51.83% up over the past 12 months and Bristol-Myers Squibb Company (BMY) that is 30.95% higher over the same period.
-Pfizer Inc. (PFE) is 30.95% up on the 1-year trading charts.
-Short interest in the company’s stock has fallen -0.99% from the last report on Jan 28, 2021 to stand at a total of 4.1 million short shares sold with a short interest ratio of 4.99.
+The company’s main competitors (and peers) include Eli Lilly and Company (LLY) that is trading 50.15% up over the past 12 months and Bristol-Myers Squibb Company (BMY) that is 27.23% higher over the same period.
+Pfizer Inc. (PFE) is 26.52% up on the 1-year trading charts.
+Short interest in the company’s stock has risen 7.09% from the last report on Feb 11, 2021 to stand at a total of 3.93 million short shares sold with a short interest ratio of 3.88.